 Is your dog or cat nervous every time you turn the car in the direction of the vet?
 Do you dread taking your beloved pet in for an exam because you know they’ll be frightened, upset, and anxious?
 If so, you need to experience the difference of a low-stress veterinary visit.
 Such a thing does exist!
-At Queen City Animal Hospital, we have both doctors and staff that are Fear-Free certified.
+At Queen City Animal Hospital, all established team members are Fear-Free certified.

 What Fear Free Means

 What does it mean to be fear-free certified?
 It’s more than just claiming we handle animals gently.
 It’s a promise to you—one that we’ve made with a lot of preparation and training to back it up.

 Studies show that at least 75% of patients that come through the door of a veterinary clinic are severely stressed by exams and encounters with their vet.
 That means there’s a good chance your pup or kitty are in this majority.
 And although veterinary care is crucial, it doesn’t have to come at the cost of your pet’s emotional health.